 Workstream 4 ensures that the initial programme theories of impact and implementation of OPSS are iteratively refined into more detailed realist programme theories using relevant data from across all workstreams.
 It will start with one or more initial programme theories that explain impact and implementation.
 It will iteratively use and synthesize the data from across workstreams 1, 2 and 3 to further develop and refine our initial programme theories over the course of the evaluation.
 It will allow us to say ‘what works, for whom and under what circumstances’ for the impacts and in implementing and sustaining OPSS services.

-For more information about the study methodologies please contact Dr Alison Howarth (ASSIST project manager) alison.howarth@ucl.ac.uk
+For more information about the study methodologies please contact the Co-Chief Investigators Prof Fiona Burns ( f.burns@ucl.ac.uk ) and Dr Jo Gibbs ( jo.gibbs@ucl.ac.uk )

 Which organisations are collaborating on ASSIST?